jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ## Lab Overview

-The purpose of this exercise is to learn how to connect simple input and output devices to an FPGA chip and implement a circuit that uses these devices.
+This exercise aims to learn how to connect simple input and output devices to an FPGA chip and implement a circuit that uses these devices.
 We will use the buttons (btn3-0) on the PYNQ-Z2 board as inputs to the circuit.
-We will use light emitting diodes (LEDR3-0) as output devices.
+We will use light-emitting diodes (LED3-0) as output devices.
 The requirements for this lab consist of completing the Vivado designs.